 - Coaches cannot discuss or convey opinion surrounding their own child as this may provide an unfair advantage

 - Coaches are not assigned during the meeting, players are placed independent of the knowledge of who will coach the team

-- There are always two moderators from the SYSA board present to ensure the proper protocol is adhered to
+- There are always two moderators from the SYSA board present to ensure the proper protocol is followed